me-ruhin/Express-Mongo-CRUD/README.md

 ## Configure app

-Open `Express-Mongo-CRUD/app.jsfile` then edit it with your settings.
+Open `Express-Mongo-CRUD/app.js file` then edit it with your settings.
 You will need:

 - Mongo DB Connection setting;